helsingborg-stad/modularity-guides/README.md

 # Modularity Guides

-A addon for Modularity to create guides
+Addon for Modularity for creating guides